savonet/book/language.md

 gives rise to the following warning

 ```
-At line 2, char 2-4:
+At bad/fun.liq, line 2, char 2-5:
+  3+5

-Warning 3: This expression should have type unit.
+Warning 3: This expression is returning a value that is ignored.
+Do you
+need to use its return value?
+If not, you can use the `ignore()` operator.
 ```

 The reason is that this function is first computing the result of 3+5 and then